Comprehensive Guide to Effective Scalability Testing

 • Changing the number of people logged in at once to account for varying traffic situations.

-• To replicate genuine user behavior, thought times, or delays, between user actions are included.
+• To replicate genuine user behavior, thought times or delays between user actions are included.

 6. Carry Out Tests and Track Results